volpav/webapi-sitemapservice/README.md

 Sitemap service (WCF + Microsoft Web API)
 ===============================================

-An example of using WCF callbacks with Web API for handling long running tasks.
+An example of using WCF callbacks with Web API for handling long-running tasks.
 More information on this example can be found here: http://volgarev.me/blog/re-discovering-microsoft-web-api.

 ## Running this example ##